The 35 greatest debut albums of all time

-The 35 greatest debut albums of all time, from Pink Floyd to Lauryn Hill
+The 35 greatest debut albums of all time, from Arctic Monkeys to Joy Division

 These records serve as statements of intent and have the power to change or reshape the industry, inspire fellow musicians, and drive essential conversation about our understanding of music.
 Roisin O'Connor picks the best of the bunch